pshyong/Shibainu/doc/sprint 1/sprint1.md

 - Estimate: 5
 - Priority: Highest
 - Description: We want a working skeleton of our forum to build upon and test the various components that require implementations

+**Breakdown**:
+The basics to be done this sprint are creating a database and working skeleton for our forum.
+This includes the API's necessary and modeling the design as well as modeling and creating the database.
+- Jason: Will work on Posts and Thread API
+- Shuai: Will work on Pages and Categroies API
+- Rach: Will work on Overall system design and the documentation associated with it
+- Patrick: Will work on ER diagram and database creation
+- Jiun Yenn: Will work on ER diagram and database creation
+- Daniel: Create skeleton page template design